VXGamez/SolarSystem/README.md

 # SolarSystem

-3D C++/OpenGL/GLFW Simple Solar System Model
+A 3D Simple Solar System Model designed as a second year university project using C++/OpenGL/GLFW